 \subsection{Good embeddings of planar graphs}

+Recall that a \emph{proper embedding} of a planar graph is a map sending the vertices to points in the plane and edges to continuous curves connecting the corresponding vertices such that no two edges cross.
+If each edge is mapped to a straight line we call it an \emph{embedding with straight lines}.
+Given a circle packing of a graph $G$, we may obtain such an embedding by mapping vertices to the corresponding circle's center and edges to straight lines between the corresponding vertices.

-A circle packing embedding of a graph $G$ yields an embedding of $G$ in $\R^2$ with straight lines such that no two edges cross.
-Any embedding satisfying this is called an {\bf embedding with straight lines}.
-We will prove our results for more general embeddings than the circle packing embedding.
+We will prove our results for more general embeddings than the one obtained from circle packing.
 The setting below has risen in the study of critical 2D lattice models and was formalized by Chelkak \cite{Chelkak}.
 Let $G=(V,E)$ be an infinite, connected, simple planar graph together with an embedding with straight lines.
 As before, we identify a vertex $v$ with its image in the embedding.
 We write $|u-v|$ for the Euclidean distance between points in the plane.
-For constants $D\in(1,\infty)$ and $\eta>0$ we say that the embedding is {\bf $(D,\eta)$-good} if it satisfies: \begin{enumerate}[(a)] \item {\bf No flat angles.} For any face, all the inner angles are at most $\pi - \eta$.
-In particular, all faces are convex, there is no outer face and the number of edges in a face is at most $2\pi/\eta$. \item {\bf Adjacent edges have comparable lengths.} For any two adjacent edges $e_1=(u,v)$ and $e_2=(u,w)$ we have that $|u-w|/|u-v| \in [D^{-1}, D]$. \end{enumerate}
+For constants $D\in(1,\infty)$ and $\eta>0$, we say that the embedding is \emph{$(D,\eta)$-good} if it satisfies: \begin{longlist}[(a)] \item[(a)]\emph{No flat angles.} For any face, all the inner angles are at most $\pi- \eta$.
+In particular, all faces are convex, there is no outer face and the number of edges in a face is at most $2\pi/\eta$. \item[(b)]\emph{Adjacent edges have comparable lengths.} For any two adjacent edges $e_1=(u,v)$ and $e_2=(u,w)$, we have that $|u-w|/|u-v| \in[D^{-1}, D]$. \end{longlist}

-We say that an embedding is {\bf good} if it has straight lines and it is $(D,\eta)$-good for some $D,\eta$.
-A classical lemma of Rodin and Sullivan \cite{RS} (known as the {\em Ring Lemma}) asserts that the ratio between radii of tangent circles in a circle packing of a bounded degree triangulation is bounded above and away from $0$.
+We say that an embedding is \emph{good} if it has straight lines and it is $(D,\eta)$-good for some $D,\eta$.
+A classical lemma of Rodin and Sullivan \cite{RS} (known as the \emph{Ring lemma}) asserts that the ratio between radii of tangent circles in a circle packing of a bounded degree triangulation is bounded above and away from $0$.
 We immediately get the following.

 \begin{proposition} Any circle packing of a bounded degree triangulation is $(D,\eta)$-good for some $D$ and $\eta$ that only depend on the maximum degree. \end{proposition}